 The precise levelling program enables the vertical stability of the SEAFRAME stations to be monitored.
-Referencing the sea levels to land is especially important if the SEAFRAME needs to be replaced or relocated, or is displaced by a boat or a storm.
+Referencing the sea levels to land is especially important if the SEAFRAME needs to be replaced or relocated, or is displaced by a boat or large storm waves.
 The rates of vertical movement of the gauges relative to the TGBM (determined by fitting a straight line to the survey results after accounting for any adjustments to tide gauge zero) that are contributing to the observed sea level trends are listed in Table 2.
-Substantial subsidence of the tide gauge at Samoa is occurring at a rate of -0.9 mm/year, and new evidence shows Cook Islands is also subsiding at -0.7 mm/year.
+Substantial subsidence of the tide gauges at Samoa and Cook Islands is occurring at rates of -0.9 mm/year and -0.7 mm/year.
 Subsidence is also occurring at Marshall Islands, FSM, Solomon Islands and Tonga.
-The tide gauges at Fiji and Nauru are rising with respect to the tide gauge benchmark.
+The tide gauges at Fiji and Nauru are rising with respect to the tide gauge benchmark at rates of +0.6 mm/yr and +0.2 mm/yr.
 The rates of vertical tide gauge movement are used to correct the observed rates of sea level change relative to the land-based primary tide gauge benchmark.